WIFIS-Team/pipeline/README.md

 To setup:
 add the core directory containing the core modules to your PYTHONPATH environment variable.

-The code is largely designed such that: the main scripts are copied/linked to the directory where to be run:
+The code is largely designed such that: the main scripts are copied/linked to the directory where to be run, along with the configuration file:
 - the python scripts found under ~base~/scripts where ~base~ is the folder where the pipeline is installed.

-Main scripts to edit and run:
+Main scripts to run, editing should (mostly) not be needed: wifisCalDetLin.py wifisCalDark.py wifisCalWave.py
-wifisCalDetLin.py
-wifisCalDark.py
-wifisCalWave.py